billperegoy/elmconf-2017/README.md

 I'll use pre-prepared code to put the pieces together while explaining the theory and function of each step.

-Finally, I'll run a demo where all audience members may use this application as a group to see how many cat GIFs a room full of Elmconf attendees can categorize in a short demo period.
+Finally, I'll run a demo where all audience members may use this application as a group to see how many cat GIFs a room full of Elm-conf attendees can categorize in a short demo period.
 I'll be projecting a dashboard of overall stats from my computer while individual users are receiving more personalized updates in their own browsers.

 The audience members will leave with a clearer idea of how to make Elm and Phoenix play together.
 In addition, they will learn how Phoenix channels can work in conjunction with Elm to provide real-time, asynchronous communication with a backend server.
 Hopefully, the audience will also have a lot of fun with the live demo as they get a chance to interact with the technology.